The Sunshine Tax: California’s Individual Income Taxation of Non-Resident Service Providers

 Daniel W. Layton, Esq., former IRS trial attorney and former Asst.
 U.S. Attorney, is the principal at the Tax Law Office of Daniel W. Layton, Esq.

-This article first appeared in Orange County Lawyer, April 2020 (Vol. 62 No. 4), p.
+This article, The Sunshine Tax: California’s Individual Income Taxation of Non-resident Service Providers, first appeared in Orange County Lawyer, April 2020 (Vol. 62 No. 4), p.
 47. The views expressed herein are those of the authors.
 They do not necessarily represent the views of Orange County Lawyer magazine, the Orange County Bar Association, the Orange County Bar Association Charitable Fund, or their staffs, contributors, or advertisers.
 All legal and other issues must be independently researched.